zlyalex/jElasticsearch/README.md

 Connectivity (clients)
 --------------

-jElasticsearch provides predefined ways to work with Elasticsearch:
+jElasticsearch provides predefined ways to work with Elasticsearch cluster:
 - **ElasticsearchTransport** - transport client, does not join the cluster, have less dependencies than other
+- **ElasticsearchNode** - node client, joins the cluster (fully aware of the cluster infrastructure) and works as a non-data node
-- **ElasticsearchNode** - node client, joins the cluster and works as a node (with data storage or not)
+- - **ElasticsearchDataNode** - node client, joins the cluster and works as a data node storing the data
-- **ElasticsearchEmbedded** - node with local (JVM class loader) discovery and transport
+- **ElasticsearchEmbedded** - data node with local (JVM class loader) discovery and transport, self-running service

 Every type of ES connectivity has its own Maven artifact to maintain dependencies properly.